 Fax API: How to Send Faxes Programmatically (2026)

 A fax API lets developers send and receive faxes through simple REST calls — no fax machine, no phone line, no protocol knowledge.
-Learn how fax APIs work, compare providers and pricing, and integrate faxing into your app.
+Learn how the mFax API and other fax APIs work, compare providers and pricing, and integrate faxing into your app.

 Frequently Asked Questions